 Bags of other stuff emerges but these have been the key elements in my recent CTO roles.

-It's wrong to categorise any CEO as typical because they are by their nature supremely individual, but you'll often find that they are very creative, visionary but often unrealistic.
-We're not talking Steve Jobs here but most CEO's will want things done yesterday and probably not having a strong technology background.
+It’s wrong to categorize any CEO as typical because they are by their nature supremely individual, but you’ll often find that they are very creative, and visionary but often unrealistic.
+We’re not talking Steve Jobs here but most CEOs will want things done yesterday and will probably not have a strong technology background.

-It's therefore an important relationship for the Chief Technology Officer to understand and manage.
+It’s therefore an essential relationship for the Chief Technology Officer to understand and manage.
 You need to understand the character to decipher the messaging.

-If last minute curve balls are delivered then it's important to establish turnaround compromise.
+If last-minute curveballs are delivered then it’s important to establish a turnaround compromise.

 Therefore a priority for you is to educate your staff and your users on how to best protect themselves and if something does come up, to ensure you/they have the processes in place to be able to deal with it quickly?

-A recent case I personally experienced, where process helped immediately shut down a problem, happened when a developer accidentally leaked an API key that gave extra access to systems that users shouldn't have been able to.
+A recent case I personally experienced was where the process helped immediately shut down a problem, which happened when a developer accidentally leaked an API key that gave extra access to systems that users shouldn’t have been able to.